 PORTABLE BREAKFAST FRITTATA

 When you think of mason jar breakfasts, you may not think of eggs, but this recipe could change your mind.
 In a large bowl, crack two eggs for every eight ounce mason jar you plan to fill, then take your pick of the vegetables you already have in meal prep containers in your fridge—mushrooms, onions, chopped greens, peppers, etc. Add some cheese and whatever seasoning you’d like, then scramble.
 Lightly coat the inside of each jar with butter or oil, then divide the egg mixture evenly and bake.
 Reheat before diving in!

 Layer a half cup of black beans, a half cup of brown rice, and a quarter cup of corn.
 Toss in some chopped red onion, cheddar cheese, avocado and salsa to taste.
 Fill the remainder of the jar with shredded lettuce, and you’ve got the elements of a delicious burrito without the bulky wrap.

 Add in a half cup of grape tomatoes and two ounces of chopped fresh mozzarella to the bottom of a quart jar.
 Drizzle balsamic vinegar and a high quality extra virgin olive oil over this mixture before sprinkling chopped fresh basil and cracked pepper.
-Fill the rest of the jar with chopped romaine lettuce, and you’re good to go!
+Fill the rest of the jar with chopped romaine lettuce, and this flavorful and healthy salad is good to go!